Home Remedies for Dog Dandruff

-*Note: if you notice very small flakes that move, you may be looking at "Cheyletiella," a type of mite often referred to as "walking dandruff."
+If you notice very small flakes that move, you may be looking at "Cheyletiella," a type of mite often referred to as "walking dandruff."
 If so, see your vet for proper treatment.
 This form of mange can be contagious to humans.

 Home Remedies for Dog Dandruff

 When treating dog dandruff it helps to keep in mind the underlying cause.
 Because parasites, allergies and other skin conditions may cause dry, dull skin with flaky scales, as mentioned, a vet's visit is the best place to start.
 For instance, dandruff may affect dogs with dry skin, but may also affect dogs with excessively oily skin such as in seborrhea.
 The treatment for these two conditions is different and may exacerbate either condition if given incorrectly.
 Only once medical causes have been ruled out, natural treatments should be considered.
 The natural remedies below are only for dogs that have been diagnosed with dandruff due to dry skin.

 - Crank up the Humidity: If the dry skin accompanied by itching and dandruff is seen mostly in the winter, it helps to invest in a humidifier to place in the main living area.
 A humidifier in the bedroom will also help both dog and human skin.